cschladetsch/Doplhin/Readme.md

-# Doplhin Work
+# Dolphin Work

-This repos stores all the work I do for Dolphin.
+This repo stores all the work I do for Dolphin.
 Which is actually 'Google Gemini'.

 ## Prompts